jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Reaffirm interest.
 * Reference something specific discussed.

+There may be additional interaction with the recruiter:
+* Respond to emails promptly
+* Be polite in recruiter communication
+* Check spelling and grammar in emails
+* Do not ghost recruiters

 # Decision
+You may interact with a number of companies during your internship process.
+Consider an `Internship` folder on your computer with subfolders for each company you've interacted with.
+The company subfolders could include artifacts such as:
+* Company information
+* Correspondence with recruiters and interviewers
+* Schedule of interviews
+* Your notes and impressions
+* Pros and cons
+* Résumé version

 You might receive multiple internship offers.
 Each offer is different.
 List the pros and cons of each offer.
+The company subfolders will help organize your thoughts.
 Decide which aspects are important to you.

 Here are some factors to consider: